alanchelmickjr/MultiOn-Wordware-OpenAi-Tool-Calls-Next.js-API-Routes/README.md

-# multion-wordware-agentops-hackathon  here is all the code I built in the last 2 days.
+# multion-wordware-agentops-hackathon
+Here is the code I built since Friday evening.
 You will not find agentops or mem0 as they were already integrated into my backend and thus are just calls and I did not have time to rewrite hackathon copies as I did for multion, wordware

 Tool configurations and code to deploy Multion Browse and Scrape, all 4 Wordware Templates &amp;